Struggling to get interviews?

 GPA, Dean’s List for [X] semesters

-Examples of listing Dean’s List achievements on a resume
+Additional examples of the Dean’s List on a resume

 Here are some more examples of how to properly add being on the Dean’s List to your resume: